Shaun Graf: International call-up

 Graf's first-class form was better in the Australian 1980–81 season.
 In his first Sheffield Shield game of the season, against Western Australia, he scored 34 and 64 and took four wickets.
 Later in the season, he scored his maiden first-class century against the same opponents at the MCG.
 Across the season, he made eight first-class appearances, scoring 286 runs at an average of 40.85; with the ball he took 20 wickets at an average of 30.30.
 His Shield form led to Graf being selected in the Australia squad for the second Test match of their home series against New Zealand, at a time when the Australian selectors were seeking an all-rounder.
-Commenting on Australia lacking a true all-rounder, Australia captain Greg Chappell said at the time: "Shaun Graf is an up-and-comer in this area and he is possibly what Australia needs – not only in one day cricket but in Test matches as well".
-Although he did not end up playing in the Test series, with a back injury ruling him out, with Trevor Chappell replacing him in the side for the third Test.
+Commenting on Australia lacking a true all-rounder, their captain Greg Chappell said at the time: "Shaun Graf is an up-and-comer in this area and he is possibly what Australia needs – not only in one day cricket but in Test matches as well".
+He did not end up playing in the Test series, with a back injury ruling him out, and Trevor Chappell replacing him in the side for the third Test.
 He did make his One Day International (ODI) debut against New Zealand at the Adelaide Oval in the first match of the Australia Tri-Nation Series which followed.
-He played in nine ODI matches during the series, which also featured India, with Graf taking eight wickets in the series at an average of 31.87; he was omitted from the four-match final against New Zealand.
+He played in nine ODI matches during the series, that also included India, with Graf taking eight wickets at an average of 31.87; he was omitted from the four-match final against New Zealand.
 Alongside the ODI series, Australia played India in a Test series, with Graf replacing Trevor Chappell in the squad for the first Test, but he did not play.
 He was replaced in the second Test by Bruce Yardley.